 The Texas Healthcare Learning Collaborative (THLC) portal serves as a public reporting platform, contract oversight tool and a tool for Medicaid and CHIP MCO quality improvement efforts.
 The portal is used by HHSC, MCOs, providers, and the public to obtain up-to-date MCO and hospital performance data on key quality of care measures, including potentially preventable events (PPEs), Healthcare Effectiveness Data and Information Set (HEDIS®), and other quality of care information.
 These data may serve as a valuable tool for providers to engage MCOs on value-based contracting.

-More information on the THLC portal along with a user guide and Tableau-ready file formats on the Quality Data & Reports webpage.
+More information on the THLC portal along with a user guide and Tableau-ready file formats on the Quality Data and Reports webpage.

 Delivery System Reform Incentive Payment (DSRIP) Program and Value-Based Payment Roadmap